 In 1983 enough countries had ratified the MARPOL Convention for it to enter into force.
 Several countries changed their pollution laws.

 The MARPOL Protocol of 1997 added Annex VI on Regulations for the Prevention of Air Pollution from Ships to the MARPOL Convention.

 Annex VI introduced the first IMO emission standards.
 Today we know these as the ‘Tier I’ standards.
 These standards set limits for levels of sulphur oxides (SOx) and nitrous oxides (NOx) in exhaust emissions.
 Annex VI also limits the emission of ozone-depleting substances by ships of 400 gross tonnage and above.

-The new regulations apply to ships sailing to ports (and offshore terminals) under the jurisdiction of the ratifying countries.
+The regulations apply to ships that visit ports (or offshore terminals) within the jurisdiction of countries that have ratified the agreement

 Marine engine manufacturers did not wait for ratification.
 From 2000 onwards a growing number of manufacturers produced engines that meet the new standards.